 Wondering if you can homestead in the Reno/Sparks area?
 Everything has its details, but here are the basics.
 Please keep in mind that we’re experienced, not experts.

 Details and laws change frequently.
-Feel free to make suggestions.
+Feel free to make suggestions in the best sizzling hot casino.

 Growing Season: First of all, that advice that it’s safe to plant after the snow is off Peavine is HOGWASH!
 In 2012, the snow melted in January.
 I’ve seen snow on the mountain in June, after it’s safe to transplant outside.
 New gardeners can accomplish more by using season extenders and consulting people who have gardened this area for years than by watching snow melt.